-Even since Bible times, God’s leaders have been recognized: people like Martin Luther, John Calvin, John Knox, Charles Finney, John Wesley, George Mueller, Dwight L. Moody, Lottie Moon, John R. Rice, Billy Graham, Jerry Falwell.
+Even since Bible times, God’s leaders have been recognized: people like Martin Luther, John Calvin, John Knox, Charles Finney, John Wesley, George Mueller, Dwight L. Moody, Lottie Moon, William J. Seymour, John R. Rice, Henrietta Mears, Martin Luther King Jr., Billy Graham, Jerry Falwell Sr. and many others.
 But from the very beginning, in the minds of the people, God’s great leaders always stopped with the previous generation.
-Why is it that a man must be dead before we are willing to follow him, when God has His men and women for every generation, including ours?
+Why is it that a person must be dead before we are willing to follow him or her, when God has His men and women for every generation, including ours?

 Dr. Larry Gilbert is founder and chairman of Ephesians Four Ministries, and founder of ChurchGrowth.org.
 For more on spiritual gifts, see Dr. Gilbert’s books from which this article was excerpted: Team Ministry: Gifted to Serve (for pastors and group leaders) and Your Gifts: Discover God’s Unique Design for You (for individuals and groups).